RESEARCH.

 As existing tracts of wilderness become more and more fragmented, it is imperative to understand the space needs of threatened wildlife species.
-Protected areas are essential to the preservation of large carnivores, but it is the connectivity between these locations that is equally key to the long-term persistence of such wide-ranging animals.
-Further, the complex ecological relationships between competing carnivore species within these constrained protected areas often leads to “winners” and “losers”, where the more dominant predators can suppress or even entirely displace the more subordinate species.
-Human impacts such as poaching, hunting, and agriculture add to an already naturally complicated mosaic of factors that influence the conservation needs of carnivore communities.
+Protected areas are essential to the preservation of large carnivores, but connectivity between these locations is equally key to the long-term persistence of such wide-ranging animals.
+Further, the complex ecological relationships between competing carnivore species within these constrained protected areas often leads to “winners” and “losers”, where more dominant predators can suppress or even displace the more subordinate species to areas outside of protected areas.
+Human impacts such as poaching, hunting, and encroachment add to an already naturally-complicated mosaic of factors that influence the conservation needs of carnivore communities.

-PhD research: Connectivity, conservation, and ecology of cheetahs in the Kavango-Zambezi Transfrontier Conservation Area
+PhD research: Connectivity, conservation, and ecology of cheetahs in the Greater Kafue Ecosystem of the Kavango-Zambezi Transfrontier Conservation Area.

 Though one of the most iconic large cats, the cheetah is sadly sprinting towards extinction.
 Only 7,000 cheetahs remain in an area that encompasses only 13% of their historic range; approximately 75% of cheetah populations have less than 50 individuals, and nearly 18% have less than 10.
-These small, vulnerable populations arise because cheetahs occur at the lowest densities of any top predator, have huge space requirements, and are often outcompeted by other large carnivores.
+These small, vulnerable populations arise because cheetahs occur at the lowest densities of any top predator, have huge space requirements, and can be outcompeted by other large carnivores.
 These characteristics make them highly vulnerable to habitat loss and fragmentation, and dramatically increase their extinction risk.
-And the dangers of habitat loss continue to grow; Africa’s human population is ever-expanding, and by 2050, the number of people on the continent will have doubled to 2.4 billion – that’s more than 80 people born per minute!

 The Kavango-Zambezi Transfrontier Conservation Area (KAZA) spans Zambia, Zimbabwe, Namibia, Botswana, and Angola, and is Africa’s largest remaining conservation landscape.
 With key populations of lion, 25% of the world’s African wild dogs, and 10% of the world’s remaining cheetahs, the KAZA is critical for the long-term persistence of Africa’s large carnivores.
-But much of the unprotected land in the KAZA is at risk of being developed, and poaching remains a rampant concern.
-Current operations by Panthera, the Zambian Carnivore Programme (ZCP), and the Rangewide Conservation Program for Cheetah (RWCP) support the Zambian government to secure habitat for cheetahs and to treat animals wounded by illegal snaring.
+Current operations by the Zambian Carnivore Programme (ZCP), Panthera, and its partners support the Zambian Department of National Parks and Wildlife to secure habitat for cheetahs and to treat animals wounded by illegal snaring.
 But across their range, protected areas support only 2,000 cheetahs.
 Therefore, the long-term persistence of this species requires a collaborative and integrated approach that focuses on human-cheetah coexistence across the greater landscape.
 To enable informed conservation decisions, we require critical data on core cheetah populations and an understanding of how landscape levels threats such as habitat loss and fragmentation impact the density, distribution, and space use of cheetahs on a bigger scale.
-Within the KAZA, conservation efforts are focusing on the Greater Kafue Ecosystem (GKE) of Zambia, which comprises Kafue National Park (KNP, Africa’s second largest national park) and its nine adjacent Game Management Areas.
+Within the KAZA, my research focuses on the Greater Kafue Ecosystem (GKE) of Zambia, which comprises Kafue National Park (KNP, Africa’s second largest national park) and its nine adjacent Game Management Areas.
 The GKE likely hosts Africa's largest undescribed population of cheetah, and ongoing studies suggest that KNP has one of the largest remaining cheetah populations of any African national park.
 Given that the GKE forms a substantial portion of the KAZA (23%) and is a critical population stronghold for cheetah, this landscape is crucial for regional connectivity.

-To improve the ability of policy-makers to make informed conservation decisions (e.g. the effective prioritization of key wildlife corridors), this project seeks to determine what factors impact the long-term survival of the critical cheetah populations in the KAZA and GKE.
+To improve the ability of policy-makers to make informed conservation decisions (e.g. the effective prioritization of key wildlife corridors), my dissertation research seeks to determine what factors impact the long-term survival of the critical cheetah populations in the GKE.

-Objective 2: Within the GKE, determine what factors influence the distribution and abundance of cheetahs
+Objective 2: Within the GKE, determine what factors influence the distribution, space use, and abundance of cheetahs

 Why this work matters now: